Mainstage

 There are usually two productions each semester — drawing from genres such as classical and contemporary dramas, new works, issue-orientated plays, and comedies.
-Students will experience a wide variety of styles, genres, and themes in their time at Concordia.
+Students will experience a wide variety of styles, genres, and themes during their time at Concordia.

 Our 2023-24 Theatre Season Dates: